Houston Psychiatrist

 Ketamine Troche and Rapid Disintegrating Tablets

 Ketamine is the only current psychedelic substance approved by the Federal Drug Administration (FDA).
 The effects of Ketamine can lead to relief of everyday distressing emotional, physical, and mental states.
-Ketamine is thought to be helpful therapeutically as the psychedelic effects lead to non-ordinary state of consciousness where fear of difficult feelings, thoughts, and sensations are lessened.
+Ketamine is thought to be helpful therapeutically as the psychedelic effects lead to non-ordinary states of consciousness where fear of difficult feelings, thoughts, and sensations are lessened.
 This can allow for more advanced therapy to occur.

-The optimal dosage and modality (oral, intramuscular) are determined based on the ketamine experience by the patient and assessment by the psychiatrist.
+The optimal dosage and modality are determined based on the ketamine experience by the patient and assessment by the psychiatrist.
 Therapists working with clients will reassure, validate, and deeply listen to each patient while anchoring the KAP session.
 In this safe environment, the patient is able to engage with the effects of ketamine and begin the journey to long term change.

 While some clinics focus on providing ketamine intravenously in a medical setting, we believe long term change better occurs when combining ketamine with counseling in a more relaxed setting.
-Accessing and addressing our trauma, frustrations, and emotions that hold us back can better allow for change to occur.
+Accessing and addressing trauma, frustrations, and emotions that hold us back can better allow for change to occur.

 If you believe you may be a candidate for Houston ketamine assisted psychotherapy, contact our office at 281-849-4080 for a psychiatric consultation.